 So you’re off to the Magistrate’s Court for nine plants or less.
 And anywhere more than nine plants it’s an indictable offence and you’re off to the District Court.

 You can have one plant outside, but you can still get caught.
 So if you’re neighbour smells it and they ring up the police and say, “Mr Drugs has got a dope plant over his fence.”
 They’ll come and knock on the door and ask.
 If he says yes, they’ll take the plant and give him an expiation notice.
-It’s just like a speeding fine.
+It’s just like a speeding fine in NSW.
 Then he has 28 days to pay it, or he’ll have to be prosecuted for it.

 We’re getting a lot of progress with a medical cannabis defence.
 Kelly Vincent got a bill through a couple of weeks ago where if drivers use medical cannabis, and they ask for a drug test, it would be a viable defence.